vincent714/J1/README.md

 - [x] A tool page for saving TikTok video-to-text data to a vector database
 - [x] Chatbot with a basic RAG strategy
 - [x] Chatbot based on RAG-fusion strategy
-- [ ] Chatbot based on Decomposition strategy
+- [x] Chatbot based on Decomposition strategy
+- [x] Chatbot based on HyDE strategy

 ## Development